Assimila/wpl-notebooks/site-indicators.md

 ### Time series data

 Pre-computed time series data for each spatio-temporal dataset.
+Should have a daily temporal resolution, and cover multiple years - sufficient to compute climatologies.
 Serialised to HDF5 using pandas [to_hdf](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_hdf.html).

 The HDF group "data" should contain a pandas DataFrame with a daily time series index.